-The Industrial/Organizational (I/O) Psychology degree provides you with a broad theoretical background in important processes that occur within different industries and organizations.
+The Industrial and Organizational (IO) Psychology degree provides you with a broad theoretical background in important processes that occur within different industries and organizations.

-Join us to learn more about our Master of Science in Industrial/Organizational Psychology program here at FSC!
+Join us to learn more about our Master of Science in Industrial and Organizational Psychology program here at FSC!

 Students are advised to submit applications as early as possible to assure optimal admission consideration.

 Our faculty are highly published experts with significant practical experience.